OnStar alert leads to rescue of Florida baby from hot car after mom passes out inside: deputies

 FLORIDA TROOPER HOSPITALIZED IN DRAMATIC TURNPIKE HIT-AND-RUN CAUGHT ON CAMERA

-The Columbia County Sheriff's Office arrested Bowermaster on child neglect charges Sunday after deputies said they found her daughter drenched in swear in the vehicle, the Springfield News-Sun reported.
+The Columbia County Sheriff's Office arrested Bowermaster on child neglect charges Sunday after deputies said they found her daughter drenched in sweat in the vehicle, the Springfield News-Sun reported.

 The vehicle assistance company reportedly alerted the Columbia County Sheriff's Office to a child heard making noises in a vehicle that wasn’t running.
 It was parked on Mauldin Avenue in Lake City, which is in northern Florida, surrounded by Jacksonville, Tallahassee and Gainesville.